rgrannell1/lisb/README.md

 ### Syntax

-Lisb only has four special forms:
+Lisb has five special forms:

 let assigns a value to the global scope within a lisb program.
 Lisb values are immutable.